dylan-ellis11/bcog-final-project/README.md

 # bcog-final-project
 My final project will be a 3 layer multi-layer perceptron built using Python and NumPy rather than using other libraries.
 This will be harder than a single layer perceptron as it will require calculus rather than simple arithmetic for one layer.
-This is going to use some kind of health images to determine biological differences or problems, like blood cells.
-An example could be the MedMNIST dataset on Kaggle.
+This is going to use MedMNIST datasets on health images to determine biological problems within between healthy and unhealthy blood cells.

 function_loading = A function to handle loading the raw images, converting them to grayscale to save storage/data, and resizing it to a uniform size  in pixels.
 It flattens the 2D images into 1D arrays and normalizes pixel values to a 0-1 range to make the math processing easier.